We’re really excited to spill the details of the Nomadic Knits Love Letters Knit-along!

 Many of you will probably recognize the adorable shrug featured on the cover of issue six, and we have the original colorways, plus this gorgeous Secret Garden combination.
 Not sure how many skeins you’ll need for your size?
 Email email@example.com and we‘ll figure it out together.

-Jodi Brown knocked it out of the park with this hat design.
+Jodi Brown of the Grocery Girls knit it out of the park with this hat design.
 Becky and I have each knit one, and we love the pattern!
 For this one, you’ll be holding a fingering and mohair together for the softest hat ever, without losing the definition of the beautiful cabled stitches.
 We’ve picked a few pom pom colors that go great with each colorway choice.
 One skein of each will give you enough yardage to make two hats!

 Beautifully Basic Hat